 The Company uses the asset and liability method of accounting for income taxes.
 Assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 A valuation allowance is recorded against any future income to an asset if it is more than likely than not that the asset will not be realized.
 Future income tax assets and liabilities are measured using tax rates in effect for the period in which those temporary differences are expected to be recovered or settled.
-The effect on future income tax assets and liabilities of a change in tax rates or laws is recognized as part of the provision for income taxes in the period the changes are considered substantively enacted.
-The Company does not have deferred tax assets, deferred tax liabilities or current tax provisions.
+The effect on future income tax assets and liabilities of a change in tax rates or laws is recognized as part of the provision for income tax assets, deferred tax liabilities or current tax provisions.